bookloversolmaz/C-sharp-fundamental/README.md

 ## Learning objectives

 * Apply a coherent process to learn a new language.
-* Explain the main differences between C# and a language like Python.
+* Explain the main differences between C# and Python.
-* Test-drive a simple C# program.
+* Test-drive a small C# program.

 Very few people will complete all of the materials (and that's fine) but if you have any concerns, please reach out to your coach ASAP.